Uber investigating 'cybersecurity incident' after report of breach | Technology

 "We are in touch with law enforcement and will post additional updates here as they become available," Uber said in a tweet https://bit.ly/3qHx2rv, without providing further details.
 The hacker has claimed they have gained access to security vulnerability information produced by HackerOne for Uber.
 Such confidential information could be used for further breaches at the company.

-HackerOne said they are "in close contact with Uber’s security team, have locked their data down, and will continue to assist with their investigation," according to Chris Evans, HackerOne's Chief Hacking Officer.
-Security researcher Bill Demirkapi said screenshots circulating online did seem to corroborate the hacker or hackers' boasts that they had access to Uber's internal systems.
+HackerOne said they are "in close contact with Uber’s security team, have locked their data down, and will continue to assist with their investigation," according to Chris Evans, HackerOne's chief hacking officer.
+Security researcher Bill Demirkapi said screenshots circulating online did seem to corroborate the hacker or hackers boast that they had access to Uber's internal systems.

 "This story is still developing and these are some extreme claims, but there does appear to be evidence to support it," he said in a message posted to Twitter.
-Uber employees were instructed to not use Slack, which is owned by Salesforce Inc, according to the report.
-Other internal systems were inaccessible too.
+Uber employees were instructed to not use Salesforce Inc -owned office messaging app Slack, according to the NYT report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)